bealdev/ShipWorks/README.md

-# ShipWorks - Fulfillment integration
+# ShipWorks - Fulfillment Integration

 ShipWorks is a fulfillment house used to trigger to send products from orders via API.